-$\tt DISP \ \{\tt OFF \ | \ \tt ON\}$ can be stored and recalled in the remote interface mode only.
+DISP $\{OFF \mid ON\}$ can be stored and recalled in the remote interface mode only.
 Going to the local mode automatically sets the display state to ON.

-3 Remote Interface Reference State Storage Commands
+State Storage Commands

 Assign a name to the specified storage location.
 From the remote interface, you can only recall a stored state using a number (1 through 5).
 The :NAME? query returns a quoted string containing the name currently assigned to the specified storage location.
 If the specified location has no name assigned, an empty string ("") is returned.
 The name can contain up to nine characters.
 The first character can be an alphanumeric.
 Blank spaces are not allowed.
 An error is generated if you specify a name with more than nine characters.
-Refer to "State storage" on page 49 for more information.
-An example is shown below:
+Refer to "State Storage Commands" on page 99 for more information.
+An example is shown below.